drkmark/dns4.cc/README.md

         .....
         ]
 ```
-btw. it isn't needed to be "superanonymized" via more than 1-2 relays as latency would inceases dramaticaly.
+Btw. it's not necessary to be "superanonymized" over more than 1-2 relays, as the latency would increase dramatically.
-just check and play with routes to test latency i.e. with [DNS leak script](https://github.com/macvk/dnsleaktest/blob/master/dnsleaktest.sh) from [@macvk](https://github.com/macvk).
+Just check and play with routes to test the latency, e.g. with [DNS leak script](https://github.com/macvk/dnsleaktest/blob/master/dnsleaktest.sh) from [@macvk](https://github.com/macvk).

-read "/your/dncrypt-proxy/working-directory/"`example-dnscrypt-proxy.toml` for proper settings!
+Read "/your/dncrypt-proxy/working-directory/"`example-dnscrypt-proxy.toml` for proper settings!

 - [list of dns4.cc public resolvers](https://raw.githubusercontent.com/drkmark/dns4.cc/main/dns4.cc-resolvers.md)